mikaylarmcgraw/PostgresSQL/SQL&PostgreSQL:The-complete-developers-guide/README.md

 - `!=` Are the values not equal?
 - `BETWEEN` Is the value between two other values?
 - `NOT IN` Is the value NOT present in a list?

+## Data Types

+In this section we will discuss the different data types availble in PostgreSQL.

+### Numeric Types

+- Serial (id column of any table)
+- Integer (Need to store a number without decimal)
+- Numeric (Need to store a number with a decimal and it needs to be very accurate)
+- Double (Need to store a number with a decimal and the decimal doesn't make a big difference)